gloveboxes/Azure-Sphere-IoT-Central-HL-and-RT-Core-Integation/README.md

     ShowIoTCentralConfig
     ```

     When prompted, log in with the credentials you use for Azure IoT Central.

-    The output of this command will be similar as follows:
+The output of this command will be similar to the following:

-    ```
+    ```text
     Are you using a Work/School account to sign in to your IoT Central Application (Y/N) ?

     Getting your IoT Central applications